-Previously, Fong developed and provided professional learning and materials with WestEd’s Strategic Literacy Initiative to improve the teaching effectiveness of content-area teachers, and for Pepper, a national digital professional learning service.
-For a national foundation and for the Institute of Education Sciences’ Regional Educational Laboratory West (REL West), Fong has prepared research digests and quick-response memos supporting educational decision-making.
-Prior to joining WestEd, Fong taught graduate courses in curriculum and instruction at the University of San Francisco, undergraduate writing courses at the University of California, Berkeley, and high school English in the San Francisco area.
+Previously, Fong developed resources for the Center for the Future of Teaching and Learning at WestEd and provided professional learning with WestEd’s Strategic Literacy Initiative to improve the teaching effectiveness of content-area teachers and for Pepper, a national digital professional learning service.
+Additionally, WestEd led a knowledge center for the Bill & Melinda Gates Foundation, where Fong prepared an ongoing research digest and quick-response memos supporting educational decision making.
+Before WestEd, she taught graduate courses in curriculum and instruction at the University of San Francisco, undergraduate writing courses at U.C.
+Berkeley, and high school English in the San Francisco area.

 Fong earned a MA in Education of Language, Literacy and Culture at the University of California, Berkeley.